 - A decline in the reproduction of the outermost layer of the epidermis may lead to the skin’s inability to absorb topical medications.

-- Increased facility length-of-stay
+- Increased facility length of stay

-- Undergoing surgery longer than 3 hours
+- Undergoing surgery longer than four hours

 - Significant weight loss

 - Medications, such as sedatives, analgesics, and nonsteroidal anti-inflammatory drugs (NSAIDs)

 - Refusal of care, such as when a patient refuses to be turned or moved despite education